ngkel/ngkel.github.io/_posts/2025-08-28-optimization-basics.md

 x_{k+1} = \mathrm{prox}_{g, \frac{1}{\beta}}\left( x_k - \frac{1}{\beta} \nabla f(x_k) \right) = \mathrm{prox}_{g, \frac{1}{\beta}}\left(w_k \right) = \arg\min_x\, \frac{\beta}{2} \left\| x - w_k \right\|_2^2 + g(x)
 $$

-This combines the fast convergence of gradient descent for the smooth part with the regularization/control of the non-smooth part via the proximal operator.
-The resulting algorithm enjoys the same O(1/k) convergence rate as in the smooth case.
+This combines the fast convergence of gradient descent for the smooth part with the regularization/control of the non-smooth part via the proximal operator. *Convergence proofs are possible when the step size is $\frac{1}{\beta}$, just like gradient descent for smooth and convex function.* The resulting algorithm enjoys the same O(1/k) convergence rate as in the smooth case.
 Recognizing special structure in our problem of interest yields a significantly more accurate and eﬃcient algorithm.
 In fact, we can further apply acceleration method similar to acceleration method for purely smooth function to speed up the convergence!
 This is also the key reason how people may come up with Adam, one of the most popular optimizer in deep learning.
 We may talk about this in the future blog.

 ## Solving LASSO by proximal gradient